-- Include which verses you will sing for each song and just say "All" if no verses will be skipped.
+- Be sure to include which verses you will sing for each song and just say "All" if no verses will be skipped.

 - Less familiar songs are great, but not matter which songs you pick, be sure you are VERY confident in leading them.

 If you choose songs that are not in the hymnal:

 - It is important that you give the lyrics EXACTLY AS THEY WILL BE SUNG in text form that can be copied in to our PowerPoint slides.
 Scanned images alone are not acceptable although they are welcomed as a supporting document.
 They can be added as attachments.

 If you are unfamiliar with the hymn of praise/closing hymns, use Google Search or YouTube to make sure that you know the song in order to lead the congregation.